Geological disposal is accepted internationally as the best management option for Higher Activity Radioactive Waste

 Nuclear Waste Management Organisation (NWMO) is a not-for-profit organisation established by the nuclear energy generators in Canada under the Nuclear Waste Fuel Act.
 NWMO is committed to an open, transparent, inclusive staged process to seek a host community.

 The site selection process began in May 2010, and there was an initial expression of interest from 22 communities.
 Following an increasingly intensive process of study and engagement with communities, the number of study areas has reduced to 2: the township of Ignace in north-western Ontario, and the municipality of South Bruce in southern Ontario.
-A preferred site is expected to be identified in about 2023.
+A preferred site is expected to be identified in autumn 2024.
 Construction of the facility will begin in 2033 and the site will become operations in the early 2040s.
 A report entitled Implementing Adoptive Phased Management 2021 to 2025 sets out the strategic plan to take NWMO from planning and site selection into the implementation phase.

 SÚRAO is the government administrative body responsible for radioactive waste management in the Czech Republic.
 It is coordinating the work regarding the development and construction of a deep geological repository for high level waste and spent nuclear fuel, which is expected to open in 2065.

 Established under law, Andra is the National Radioactive Waste Management Agency in France, charged with the management of all radioactive waste.
 Andra is developing a 500 metre deep disposal concept for Higher Level Waste, the outcome of which will be the commissioning of a repository – Cigeo – in Meuse/Haute-Marne by 2025, subject to government approval, and following public debate.

 Posiva is responsible for the final disposal of spent nuclear fuel of the nuclear power generators in Finland, who are also the owners of the organisation.